syedanees15/products-app/README.md

 - Mock data can be found in mock-products.ts

 - Please clone this repo on your local and create a new branch
 ```
+git checkout -b <branch-name>

-git checkout -b anees/products_list
+for example:  git checkout -b anees/products_list
 ```

 - Once you are ready to submit, please push your changes to git repo and create a new pull request to master

 ```
-git push origin anees/products_list
+git push origin <branch-name>
 ```